theNestruo/msx-msxlib/doc/guide/01-basic.md

 # Generic MSXlib cartridge

 The minimal MSXlib cartridge described in the previous section reduces the boilerplate code and lets you focus on your code, but doesn't provide any help with that code.
-To actually start using MSXlib, use the following stub:
+To actually start benefiting of using MSXlib, use the following stub:
 ```
 	include "lib/rom-default.asm"

 INIT:
+	;
 	; YOUR CODE (ROM) GOES HERE
+	;
 	include	"lib/msx/rom_end.asm"

 	include	"lib/ram.asm"
+	;
 	; YOUR VARIABLES (RAM) GO HERE
+	;
 	include	"lib/msx/ram_end.asm"
 ```